Our Team

 Marte Blomli

 Marte lives on a small homestead with her husband, baby boy, and shaggy little dog.
 She has a masters degree in Natural Resource Management from NTNU.
-She currently works at Selbu Spinneri, a small wool spinnery located in Klæbu, Trondheim, where she has responsibility for international and national research projects.
-Selbu Spinnery has specialized in conservation of wool from many of the threatened Norwegian sheep breeds.
+She currently works at Selbu Spinneri, a small wool spinning mill located in Klæbu, Trondheim, where she has responsibility for international and national projects.
+Selbu Spinneri has specialized in conservation of wool from many of the old Norwegian sheep breeds.
 Marte is interested in protecting Norwegian textile traditions and she knits, weaves, handspins, and sews.
 She likes to enjoy life in the forest, fields, mountains, and sea.
 According to Marte, it’s imperative that we do more to take care of our beautiful earth, and because of this she’s always exploring ways to live a greener life.
 This is her motivation to work with promoting local, environmentally friendly textile production, and better agricultural practices through Fibershed Norway.

 Carrie Pretorius